Rudefeha, Wyoming

 Relying on funds from George Ferris alone to fund development of the claim, in August 1898 a thirty-foot shaft was sunk which struck a rich vein of ore.
 In October the first wagon load of ore was sent to Fort Steele and then on to Salt Lake City and Denver for smelting.
 The payments from the smelters were enough to verify that the men were the owners of a rich mine.

-In 1899 Haggarty sold out to Ferris.
-In August of 1900 Ferris was killed in an accident.
-In 1902 the mine was bought by the North American Copper Company which supplied significant capital for construction of the sixteen-mile-long aerial tram that would transport ore from the Ferris-Haggarty mine to the mill and smelter at Encampment.
+In 1899, Haggarty sold his interest to Ferris.
+Ferris was killed in an accident in August 1900, and in 1902 the mine was acquired by the North American Copper Company, which provided the substantial capital needed to construct the sixteen-mile aerial tramway that carried ore from the Ferris-Haggarty Mine to the mill and smelter at Encampment.

 Ferris-Haggarty mine illustration 1903